*Updated 12/24 to include Polaroid Lovers

 2. Blue Heron Suite (2021)

-As for the album: the Blue Heron Suite was originally composed in response to receiving the FreshGrass Foundation Composition Commission, and Jarosz premiered the piece at the 2017 FreshGrass Festival.
+As for the album: the Blue Heron Suite was originally composed in response to reviving the FreshGrass Foundation Composition Commission, and Jarosz premiered the piece at the 2017 FreshGrass Festival.
 A pair of traumatic events—Hurricane Harvey and a cancer diagnosis for her mother—served as emotional pivot points for Jarosz, and the singer operates in the pensive waters of self-reflection for much of the eleven-song suite.

 From the flawless instrumentation to the warm, sparse production, Blue Heron Suite is also easily one of Jarosz’s best sounding records.
 But the real talking point here is the impassioned vocal performance.
 Given the subject matter, it’s little surprise that on her sixth release, Jarosz has found a way to push herself to new heights as both a singer and a lyricist.